luciangreen/Essay-Helper/README.md

 ```
 with heading of the essay, "Author's Heading", keywords "critical" and "evaluation" and 5 reasons per paragraph.

+* See <a href="https://github.com/luciangreen/Essay-Helper/blob/master/walk_through3.1-chicago.html">walk_through3.1-chicago.htmll</a> as an example of Essay Helper 3.1-Chicago.

 # Installing and Running Source Tagger

 * Source Tagger tags quotes and sources with multiple tags and reports the quotes and sources for a particular tag.